 The Ingredient List

-1 cup raw cashew nuts (These will be soaked in water for up to 4 hours.
-Since they are going in the blender, pieces are much cheaper than whole nuts)
+1 cup raw cashew nuts, soaked in water for up to 4 hours.
+(Since they are going in the blender buy pieces of nuts which are much cheaper than whole nuts)

 Juice from 1/2 lemon